q-rapids/qrapids-dashboard/README.md

 ## Contact

 For problems regarding this component, please open an issue in the [issues section](https://github.com/q-rapids/qrapids-dashboard/issues).
+You can find some guidelines for submitting issues in the [Q-Rapids repository](https://github.com/q-rapids/q-rapids/blob/master/CONTRIBUTING.md)

 For general information, please use the [Q-Rapids project website](http://www.q-rapids.eu/contact)